juanmafont/ufwIconbar/README.md

   apt-get install yad

+then copy script **gufw_icon.sh** to some directory and add to application autostart menu of your linux distribution.

-you can see more info here:
+More info here:
 https://forum.manjaro.org/t/how-to-add-an-ufw-status-icon-to-the-panel/